Towards Open-World Gesture Recognition: Design Engineering Approach

-In this paper, we study six function carriers.
-This function carrier determines which continual learning method to use to update the gesture recognition model.
-By varying this function carrier, we can explore the design question: \emph{how to update the recognition model}.
-We evaluated the following five different continual learning methods, and a baseline, across the aforementioned families in Section~\ref{sec:continual_learning}: \begin{s_enumerate} \item \textbf{Baseline (finetuning)}: For baseline, we use naive finetuning, which optimizes the model trained from previous task on the current task.
+We here study six function carriers.
+The study of these function carriers will determine which continual learning method to use to update the gesture recognition model.
+By varying the function carrier, we can explore the design question: \emph{how do we update the recognition model?}.
+We evaluate the following five different continual learning methods, and a baseline, across the aforementioned families in Section~\ref{sec:continual_learning}: \begin{s_enumerate} \item \textbf{Baseline (finetuning)}: For baseline, we use naive finetuning, which optimizes the model trained from previous task on the current task.
 This method greedily trains each task without considering previous task performance~\cite{delange2021continual}. \item \textbf{Learning without Forgetting (LwF)}: Learning without Forgetting (LwF)~\cite{li2017learning} retains knowledge of preceding tasks by means of knowledge distillation. \item \textbf{Synaptic Intelligence (SI)}: In SI~\cite{zenke2017continual}, each synapse accumulates task-relevant information over time and exploits this information to rapidly store new memories without forgetting old ones~\cite{zenke2017continual}. \item \textbf{PackNet}: PackNet~\cite{mallya2018packnet} iteratively assigns parameter subsets to consecutive tasks by constituting binary masks.
 For this purpose, new tasks establish two training phases.
 The first phase is training the recognition model without altering previous task parameter subsets and then pruning a portion of unimportant free parameters.
 The second training phase retrains the remaining subset of important subsets.
 Therefore, PackNet allows explicit allocation of network capacity per task, and therefore inherently supports zero forgetting on previous tasks.
-However, the disadvantage of PackNet is that the total number of tasks is limited. \item \textbf{Replay}: We use finetuning with \changetext{an arbitrary replay buffer}, which exploits available exemplar memory up to \changetext{the replay buffer size} and incrementally divides equal memory capacity over all previous tasks~\cite{delange2021continual}. \item \textbf{Memory Aware Synapses (MAS)}: MAS~\cite{aljundi2018memory} computes the importance of the parameters of a neural network in an unsupervised and online manner.
+However, the disadvantage of PackNet is that the total number of tasks is limited. \item \textbf{Replay}: We use finetuning with an arbitrary replay buffer, which exploits available exemplar memory up to the replay buffer size and incrementally divides equal memory capacity over all previous tasks~\cite{delange2021continual}. \item \textbf{Memory Aware Synapses (MAS)}: MAS~\cite{aljundi2018memory} computes the importance of the parameters of a neural network in an unsupervised and online manner.
 When learning a new task, changes to important parameters can be penalized by the accumulated importance measure for each parameter of the network, effectively preventing important knowledge related to previous tasks from being overwritten~\cite{aljundi2018memory}. \end{s_enumerate} Both SI and MAS are parameter prior-based regularization methods, whereas LwF is a data prior-based regularization method.
 MAS is a parameter isolation method.